anthonysecco/ford-transit-door-interface/README.md

 ### Start/Stop Inhibit

-Start/Stop Inhibit can be useful to keep the engine running whilest the house battery is charging from DC-DC converters.
+Start/Stop Inhibit can be useful to keep the engine running at idle whilest the house battery is charging from DC-DC converters.
 A simple script such as if battery >95%, then set to inhibit switch to true can be useful.
 Also, some drivers may prefer to permanetly defeat start/stop out of personal preference.
-Use the following to enable this feature.
+Do the following to enable this feature.

 To enable Start/Stop inhibit, you'll need to:
 - Move an unused wire in the 43-pin connector and re-pin it to position #24.